Board of Trustees

 The Board of Trustees of the Community College of Allegheny County constitutes the legislative and governing body of the college.
 The CCAC Board of Trustees sets college policy.
 It is the policy of the board of trustees to recognize and maintain the distinction between activities that are appropriate to the board of trustees and those administrative actions that are to be performed by the college president and their staff in the exercise of authority delegated by the board.
 The board of trustees delegates authority to the president of the college to develop administrative regulations and procedures to implement and carry out the objectives of board policy and administer the college's operations.

-The CCAC Board of Trustees gathers nine times a year at public meetings.
+The CCAC Board of Trustees gathers eight times a year at public meetings.
 Meeting dates and times are published in advance and are available online.
 Minutes of past meetings are posted after they are approved by the board.

-Finance, Audit & Facilities Committee: meetings are scheduled to be held at 3:00 p.m. on the day of the Board of Trustees meeting.
+Finance, Audit & Facilities Committee meetings are scheduled to be held at 3:00 p.m. on the day of the board of trustees meeting.

-Minutes of meetings of the CCAC Board of Trustees are posted after they are approved by the Board of Trustees.
+Minutes of meetings of the CCAC Board of Trustees are posted after they are approved by the board of trustees.

 View Board of Trustee Minutes